romeerez/orchid-orm/packages/docs/src/guide/benchmarks.md

 Y-axis represents milliseconds - the lower is better.

-All tests are done locally on a laptop with Intel Core i7 10 Gen of U-series, Manjaro linux.
+All tests are done locally on a laptop with Intel Core i7 10 Gen of U-series, Manjaro Linux.

 All the code with instruction is in the [repo here](https://github.com/romeerez/porm-examples/tree/main/packages/benchmarks).